 Level crossings work programme and local KiwiRail contacts

 Road asset managers should check the KiwiRail work programme for level crossings renewals in their district, but also liaise directly with the Track Asset Engineer or Signal Field Engineer for their rail network region for information on any renewal work for local level crossings, as the published programme can be subject to change.
 A list of contacts is here.
+A master list of key contacts for RLTP investment, their regional NZTA investment adviser and relevant KiwiRail contacts for signals or track works for each RCA has been assembled and can be downloaded here.

 New working group